-Food safety is a top priority for everyone involved in the food industry, including food handlers, business operators, and consumers.
+Food safety must be a top priority for everyone involved in the food industry, including food handlers, business operators, and consumers.
 Ensuring food safety is a complex process that involves compliance with numerous laws, regulations, and standards.
-In this article, we will explore who has responsibilities under food legislation and the various aspects of food safety.
+In this article, we will explore who has responsibilities under food legislation and the various aspects of the food safety act.

 Food Legislation and Standards